hanyaonian/m-logger/README.md

 - ### setting level for filter

-  you can change `log` url params or use `setLevel` method to filter log information.
+  you can change `log_level` url params or use `setLevel` method to filter log information.

   ```js
   // change the url params log to `error`